solaranamnesis/ottohahn/README.md

 ## DIE METEORITE (CHONDRITE) UND IHRE ORGANISMEN (1880) by Dr. Otto Hahn (1828–1904)
 ### "THE METEORITE (CHONDRITE) AND ITS ORGANISMS"

-Attempt at a translation from the original German to English, I welcome all pull requests of submitted translations and/or edits.
+Attempt at a translation of Dr. Otto Hahn's book: "Die Meteorite (Chondrite) und ihre Organismen", from the original German to English, I welcome all pull requests of submitted translations and/or edits.

 [English - Plain Text](https://github.com/solaranamnesis/ottohahn/blob/master/full-text-english.md)
 English - PDF